 The fan power budget submeasure would update the current methodology used to calculate prescriptive fan power limitations for fan systems.
-The submeasure would expand the current scope from all space conditioning fan systems \geq 5 nameplate HP to \geq 1 kW (which is roughly 1 nameplate HP).
-The submeasure would create new, clear definitions for fan systems as the fan power budget would apply separately to supply fan systems and to return/relief/exhaust fan systems.2 Each fan system would be allocated a fan power budget (kW) as function of the airflow (cfm), system type, and components in the fan system.
+The submeasure would expand the scope to all fan systems ≥ 1 kW and to include fan systems which move unconditioned air or air to indirectly conditioned spaces.
+The submeasure would create new, clear definitions for fan systems as the fan power budget would apply separately to supply fan systems and to return/relief/exhaust fan systems.
+Each fan system would be allocated a fan power budget (kW) as function of the airflow (cfm), system type, and components in the fan system.
 The fan power budget submeasure would apply to new construction, alterations and additions.
 As a prescriptive measure it would require changes to the Alternative Calculation Method (ACM) Reference Manual and the compliance software.
 It should be noted there is a similar proposal being proposed for consideration as an addendum to American Society of Heating, Refrigerating and Air-Conditioning Engineers Standard 90.1-2019 (ASHRAE 90.1-2019).
-At the time the Final CASE Report was posted for public review, the proposal is being discussed within the ASHRAE 90.1 mechanical subcommittee.
+At the time the Draft CASE Report was posted for public review, the proposal is being discussed within the ASHRAE 90.1 mechanical subcommittee.